Franc1sco/franug-cs2-admin/README.md

 * Set your admin password into the .lua file on the first line "yourpassword"
 * Join to your server and put in your console: adminlogin "yourpassword"
 * Now you have access to the admin commands
+* Also you can add admins by steamid into the adminlist.lua file, so you will dont need a password.

 ### Admin commands